wli33/paperNotes/Inception.md

 ![source:gitbub](https://user-images.githubusercontent.com/1249087/31683804-ea24827c-b34b-11e7-9934-eaf4fc80234a.png)
 Pool layer has no parameter.
 1×1 convolutions are used to compute reductions before the expensive 3×3 and 5×5 convolutions.
+Use average pooling instead of FC.
+To avoid gradient vanishing, add auxiliary classifiers connected to the intermediate layers during training and discard in test.

 Only 5 million params.
 Compared to AlexNet:
 - 12X less params
 - 2x more compute